TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: Experiments

+(1) \textbf{Attribute-aware captioning is critical for robust language-timeseries alignment.} Removing the captioning data or stripping attributes from instructions degrades performance by up to 3.58\% on TimeSeriesExam and up to 3.00\% on average on MTBench.
+This confirms that fine-grained linguistic descriptions are essential for capturing nuanced temporal patterns.

+(2) \textbf{Absence of any training stage significantly harms the performance.} Removing Stage 1 (Alignment) primarily impacts MTBench's cross-modal reasoning tasks, while omitting Stage 2 (Instruction Tuning) causes a 29.02\% drop on TimeSeriesExam.
+This suggests that while alignment grounds the model, instruction tuning is essential for activating the ability to follow specific analytical commands.

-(3) \textbf{Pretrained TSFM is crucial for effective time series feature extraction.} We remove the pretrained TSFM and repurpose the TS-to-Text adapter to directly project time series patches into the LLM's embedding space.
-As shown in Table~\ref{tab:ablation}, this modification leads to a performance decrease of 2.50\% on the TimeSeriesExam benchmark and 1.31\% on MTBench.
-This result underscores the importance of the TSFM as a powerful temporal feature extractor.
+(3) \textbf{Pretrained TSFM is beneficial for effective time series feature extraction.} We remove the pretrained TSFM and repurpose the TS-to-Text adapter to directly project time series patches into the LLM's embedding space.
+As shown in Table~\ref{tab:ablation}, this modification leads to a performance decrease of 3.07\% on the TimeSeriesExam benchmark and 2.22\% on MTBench.
+We further replace time series embedding modules and use textual time series to train the base model with the same pipeline, which shows a 5.16\% decrease on the TimeSeriesExam benchmark and 2.60\% on MTBench.
+These results underscore the effectiveness of embedded time series and the importance of the TSFM as a beneficial temporal feature extractor.
+We additionally provide analysis on the scenarios where the TSFM is the most beneficial in Appendix~\ref{sec: benefit}.